 How Food Plays a Role in Avoiding Fatigue

 When it comes to food, the Academy of Nutrition and Dietetics recommends eating carbohydrates for energy and protein for endurance.
 This starts at the beginning of the day.
-Eating a nutritious breakfast improves alertness and concentration, helps prevent overeating, diabetes, heart diseases, and assists in weight management.
+Eating a nutritious breakfast improves alertness and concentration, helps prevent overeating, diabetes, and heart disease, and assists in weight management.
 That’s pretty amazing!

 Sadly, breakfast is often a skipped meal, especially for those with hectic schedules.
-Some breastfast ideas to keep you energized for the day include oatmeal with raisins; scrambled eggs, wheat toast, and fruit; whole-grain toast with peanut butter and fruit; and now we are getting hungry!
+Some breakfast ideas to keep you energized for the day include oatmeal with raisins; scrambled eggs, wheat toast, and fruit; whole-grain toast with peanut butter and fruit; and now we are getting hungry!